-If you have been abused or neglected at Whitehall North, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Whitehall North, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Whitehall North is a for-profit, luxury nursing facility in Illinois.
 Providing care since 1973, the institution offers therapeutic and rehabilitation services in a pioneering, luxury environment.
 The facility is certified by Medicare and accredited by the Joint Commission on Accreditation of Health Organizations.
 Whitehall North is located at 300 Waukegan Road, Deerfield, IL, and may be reached through telephone number 847-945-4600.
 The Illinois Nursing Home Care Act and Department of Public Health govern Whitehall North.

 Whitehall North’s Address, Phone Number, and Contact Information